dipakgmx/ATMega_Serial/README.md

 values are:
     `ONE     = 0`
     `TWO    = 2`
--  `frameLength` SSets the number of bits per frame - default value of 8 bits - `USARTFrameLength::EIGHT_BITS`.
+-  `frameLength` Sets the number of bits per frame - default value of 8 bits - `USARTFrameLength::EIGHT_BITS`.
 Possible values are:
     `FIVE_BITS   = 5`
     `SIX_BITS    = 6`
     `SEVEN_BITS  = 7`